Neil-McK/DccDiagnostics/README.md

 DCC++ or DCC++ EX system, but if used to monitor DCC signals, which are normally bipolar 12-18V signals, an optocoupler circuit will be required.
-Various ones are discussed on the internet, but if you use a 6N137 I would recommend a 1nF capacitor across the input pins 2 and 3 to stabilise the input, and use a pull-up resistor on the output pin 6 of 470 ohms connected to +5V - a larger resistor (even the Arduino's internal pull-up) will generally still work but will slow down the optocoupler.
+Various ones are discussed on the internet, but if you use a 6N137 I would recommend a 100nF capacitor across the DCC input to stabilise on the input, and use a pull-up resistor on the output pin 6 of 330 ohms (connected to 3.3V) or 470 ohms (connected to 5V) - a larger resistor (even the Arduino's internal pull-up) will generally still work but will slow down the optocoupler.
 No pull-up resistor is required on pin 7.

 ![Recommended Optocoupler Circuit](DCC-Isolator-6N137.png "Recommended Optocoupler Circuit")

-If you're using an ESP8266 or ESP32 (3.3V supply) then the top of the resistor R3 should be connected to a 3.3V pin of the microcontroller, not the 5V supply.
-The VCC terminal of the 6N137 should still be connected to +5V, or it should be replaced with a 3.3V tolerant optocoupler.
+If you're using an ESP8266 or ESP32 (3.3V supply) then, strictly, the 6N137 isn't rated for 3.3V.
+I've had good results running with a 3.3V supply, but ideally the top of the resistor R3 should be connected to a 3.3V pin of the microcontroller and VCC terminal of the 6N137 should still be connected to +5V, or the optocoupler should be replaced with a 3.3V tolerant optocoupler.

 The default input pin used by the sketch depends on the target used.
 For Arduino Uno and Nano, pin 8; for Mega, pin 49.
-For the ESP8266/ESP32 it's GPIO5 (D2 on the NodeMCU).
+For the ESP8266/ESP32 it's GPIO2 (labelled D4 on the 8266 NodeMCU).

 The diagnostic program supports the Arduino Uno, Nano, Mega and ESP32 particularly.